vs1ng/vs1ng/README.md

 ### Hi there
-## I'm a Java , Python and Bash Developer .
+## I'm a Java , Python , Nim and Bash Developer .
-- I work with Python GUI , Bash and Java CLI programs !
+- I work with CLI programs mostly.
+- Shell is my favourite and most used language since it's REALLY easy and powerfull at the same time.
 - My stats: